Up in the Air Forever

 Up in the Air Forever is the third studio album by Australian nu metal band Ocean Grove. it was released on 22 April 2022 through UNFD Records.

 Background and release

 Singles

 Four singles were released ahead of the album.
 The lead single, "Cali Sun" was released on 8 November 2021.
 On 18 January 2022, the band released their second single, "Silver Lining".
 The third single, "Sex Dope Gold", came out on 23 February 2022.
 The fourth single, "Bored" came out on 21 April 2022.

+Reception

+Reviewers have noticed influences of nu metal, Britpop, contemporary R&B and grunge on the album.

 Track listing

+Note: All track titles are stylised in all caps.